Getting started

 2. Add tokens in the Studio

-Open your project in the Studio and click New token.
-Give it a name, choose a type (colour, spacing, radius…), and set a value.
+Open your project in the Studio — it lands in read-only browse mode.
+Click Start a change in the topbar, give it a name and a short intent, and the editor unlocks.
+Now click New token: give it a name, choose a type (colour, spacing, radius…), and set a value.
 Primitives hold raw values; semantic tokens point to a primitive by name — just wrap the token name in curly braces to create a link.
+See Changes & governance for how changes and browse mode work.

 Install the Particles UI plugin from the Figma Community.
 After a one-time sign-in, you can pull tokens directly into your Figma variables and push design changes back to the platform — no copy-pasting hex values.